2.7.2. Rules for using internal polygons

 22.214.171.124.
 When to use a combination of internal polygons and regular polygons

-If you need to draw an item like a reservoir within a woodlands area (i.e. you have a situation where you can't use an internal polygon), but it is located within a clearing (i.e. you should use an internal polygon), then draw the item using a combination of an internal polygon and a regular polygon.
+If you need to draw an item like a pond within a woodlands area (i.e. you have a situation where you can't use an internal polygon), but it is located within a clearing (i.e. you should use an internal polygon), then draw the item using a combination of an internal polygon and a regular polygon.